stanlee321/bluetooth-rpi-beacon/README.md

 #### For the Static case

-In this state the beacon was been left in a table for around 20 minutes.
+In this state the beacon is left on a table for around 20 minutes.

 With y-logaritmic scale